App version: 0.1.0

 Can You Refinance a Lemon Car?

 If you took out a car loan to buy a car that turned out to be a lemon and got a refund, that money can be used to pay off the loan.
 If the automaker replaces the vehicle, however, you can typically just keep the loan you have.
 You can also likely refinance that loan at some point down the line.
-Refinancing essentially involves getting a new loan – ideally with better rates and terms — that you use to pay off your original loan.
+Refinancing essentially involves getting a new loan — ideally with better rates and terms — that you use to pay off your original loan.
 You then only make payments on the new loan.
-Refinancing can make sense if rates have gone down, you want to lower your monthly payments, and/or your credit has improved (and you can qualify for better rates and terms).If you purchase a car with a lemon title, however, you may find it tricky to find financing.
+Refinancing can make sense if rates have gone down, you want to lower your monthly payments, and/or you’ve built your credit (and you can qualify for better rates and terms).If you purchase a car with a lemon title, however, you may find it tricky to find financing.
 Lenders tend to be risk averse, which means they may not be willing to offer a loan for a vehicle with an uncertain future value.
 However, if the lemon car has been repaired and now has a rebuilt title, you may be able to find a small bank, credit union, or online lender willing to finance, or refinance, the car.
-Recommended: Financing a 10-Year-Old Car: What Are My Options?
+Recommended: Credit Scores: What’s Involved in Calculating and Building Your Credit

 Frequently Asked Questions